The Fact Sheet for this segment needs a little editing…

 To read the original go to the ABC Website at:http://www.abc.net.au/gardening/stories/s1366394.htm

-After having recommended this recipe – without any hitches – for over twenty five years I discovered it has one weakness.
+After having recommended this recipe without any hitches for over twenty five years I discovered it has one weakness.
 In Australia sulphate of potash and sulphate of ammonia are sometimes sold in granular form.
-Check they’re in powdered form before using this recipe…
+Either check they’re in powdered form before buying or put a mortar and pestle to work before using this recipe…

 Presenter: Jerry Coleby-Williams [16/07/2005]